-The School assists students in finding adequate accommodation during their studies.
 Due to the central location of our campus, there is a wide array of accommodation according to one's needs, within a reasonable distance and cost.
-The typical student accommodation is a two-, three- or four-bedroom fully-furnished flat to share.
-The typical rent is approximately €70 to €200 per person per month, depending on the type of accommodation and amenities.
-If students wish for the School to assist them with accommodation, they should download and fill-in the Accommodation Request Form from the School's website and send it to the Admissions Office at admissions@kasahighschool.ac.cv at least two weeks prior to their arrival The School is not responsible for helping students with accommodation if they do not notify the School before arriving to Cyprus.
+The typical student accommodation is a two-, three- or four-bedroom fully-furnished flat to The typical share. rent is approximately €70 to €200 per person per month, depending on the type of accommodation and amenities.
+To assist students with their livina arrangements, completed Accommodation Form he submitted accommodation@kasahighschool. ac.cv at least three weeks prior to their arrival in Cyprus, The School DOES NOT quarantee students accommodation